Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/anchors.md

 ### Merge syntax

 Sometimes, an anchor is mostly the same but one part needs to be overridden.
-When the anchor refers to a dictionary/mapping (not a list or a [scalar value](https://softwareengineering.stackexchange.com/questions/238033/what-does-it-mean-when-data-is-scalar/238045#238045)), you can use the `<<:` merge syntax to override an already-defined key, or add extra keys to the dictionary.
+When the anchor refers to a dictionary/mapping (not a list or a <Term id="scalar-value" />), you can use the `<<:` merge syntax to override an already-defined key, or add extra keys to the dictionary.
 For example:

 <File name='models/_models.yml'>